2012 Calderdale Metropolitan Borough Council election: Electoral process

+Council results

 The 2012 Calderdale Metropolitan Borough Council election took place on 3 May 2012 to elect members of Calderdale Metropolitan Borough Council in West Yorkshire, England.
 This was on the same day as other 2012 United Kingdom local elections.
 After the election the council continued to have no overall control and continue to be run by a coalition between the Labour Party and the Liberal Democrats.

-The Warley Councillor Keith Hutson stepped down in 2012 due to health reasons.
+The Warley Councillor Keith Hutson stepped down in 2012 for health reasons.
 A by-election was held on 19 July 2012.
 The seat was held by the Liberal Democrats with James Baker winning the seat.

 In this year Councillor Nader Fekri for Calder ward defected to Labour from the Liberal Democrats in 2012 saying that he could no longer support the coalition in the national parliament with the Conservatives.

 In April 2013 the coalition between Labour and the Liberal Democrats collapsed as Labour pulled out over disagreements over benefit cuts.
 Labour continued to run the council as a minority administration.